 Go Out with a Smile: More or less.
 She has finally managed to indirectly destroy her father's career and is relieved to be with Hotch, who she considers "the first man she'd met who didn't let her down".

-Ephebophile: Rossi profiles him as one, due to the disproportionate amount of time he spends with his female victims (knifed anywhere from ten to sixty-seven times) as opposed to his male victims (all simply shot, except for Hotch).
+Ephebophile: Rossi profiles him as one, due to the disproportionate amount of time he spends with his younger female victims (knifed anywhere from ten to sixty-seven times), as opposed to his male and older female victims (all simply shot, except for Hotch).

 Evil Cripple: To a degree.
 The damage he inflicted on himself requires a massive cocktail of drugs to be administered daily if he doesn't want his organs to start shutting down.